Fantastic4Project3308/PetRescue/WebsiteDesign/MockUp/PAGE_TESTING.md

 Clicking on the logo should return the user to the home page.

 * Adopt now button:
-Clicking on the adopt now button will take the user to a pdf adoption form.
+Clicking on the adopt now button will take the user to an adoption form (in text).

 _______________________________________________________________________
 # Adoption page